csstools/postcss-plugins/plugins/postcss-design-tokens/docs/README.md

 @design-tokens url('./tokens-dark-mode.json') format('style-dictionary3') when('dark');
 ```

-You can also import tokens from an `npm` pacakge:
+You can also import tokens from an `npm` package:

 ```pcss
 @design-tokens url('node_modules://my-npm-package/tokens.json') format('style-dictionary3');